What Does Persistent Backwardation Typically Signal about the Institutional Demand for Bitcoin?

 It is a less common condition than Contango and can indicate a scarcity of spot liquidity or strong bearish sentiment.

-What Does a Strongly Negative Funding Rate Imply for a Futures Trader?
+What Does a Consistently Negative Funding Rate Imply about Market Sentiment?